New Jersey is fortunate to be one of the few states with an abundance of excellent pizza restaurants.

 The toppings complement the pizza and should contain fresh, quality ingredients as well.

-A good sign of a restaurants authenticity and quest for quality is their reduced emphasis on toppings, and especially pepperoni as a topping on their pizza.
-If pizza is well prepared, it needs little or no toppings, and least of all pepperoni.
-Pepperoni pizza, the popular choice of kids under 13, is not deserving of being called "good pizza".
+A good sign of a restaurants authenticity and quest for quality is their reduced emphasis on toppings and grated cheese.
+If pizza is well prepared, it needs little, or no toppings or grated cheese as excessive toppings and grated cheese tend to mask the flavor of a well-prepared pizza made with quality ingredients.

 Normally cooked in a wood-fired, brick oven, good Neapolitan pizza has a light, crisp, bubbly, chewy crust with a puffy lip or end crust that is slightly charred.
 Authentic Naples pizza is baked in an oven near 1,000 degrees for one minute to produce the perfect crust.
 A good Neapolitan pizza restaurant typically features Margherita Pizza made with pure flour from Napoli, San Marzano tomatoes, fresh buffalo mozzarella cheese, fresh basil, Sicilian sea salt, and extra virgin olive oil and is used as the base for their other varieties and toppings.